-Although payment platforms are continuing to expand with new opportunities for companies and freelancers to attract and retain customers from all over the world, specific emerging industries are still struggling in terms of payment solutions.
+Payment platforms are expanding with new opportunities for companies and freelancers to attract and retain international customers.
+With this, specific emerging industries are still struggling in terms of payment solutions.
 From international freelancing to cryptocurrencies to cannabis, emerging industries face barriers to how they can send and receive money.
 Behind the scenes, a number of legal and regulatory factors are standing in the way as illustrated below.

-Even though cannabis is becoming a more mainstream and accepted business, especially after states like Colorado have legalized it, there are still stigmatisms attached to it that hinder how these wholesale and retail companies can accept and make payments related to their products.
+Even though cannabis is becoming a more mainstream and accepted business, there are still stigmatisms attached to it; this hinders how these wholesale and retail companies can accept and make payments related to their products.
 As Tatum Cohen, Founder of CleanHealing.org, noted, “Until cannabis is taken off the list of Schedule 1 narcotics and is made legal on a federal level, there will be cause for concern.
 There is considerable risk whether their funds are in a safe or the bank even when they are following their states laws.”

-Similarly, wholesale cannabis company District 8 in Colorado has faced its own set of challenges when trying to pay its freelancers and vendors within and outside of the state.
+Similarly, cannabis companies face challenges when trying to pay its freelancers and vendors within and outside of their state.
 As District 8 Co-Founder Antonio Russo explained, “It’s frustrating to have to resort to traditional paper payment methods like checks because it slows down payment to our vendors.
 We’ve even lost working relationships due to our inability to access online payment platforms and get them paid quickly.”

 The payments struggle is real for this emerging industry.
 For example, dispensaries in Colorado have had their ATMs unplugged and shut down, which has complicated matters for these businesses that otherwise survive on cash transactions.
 Considering the movement toward a cashless world, this puts the cannabis back in the “dark ages” of payments.

 Another potential payment solution is Bitcoin, a decentralized currency that involves no government intervention and uses encrypted services to generate currency units for funds transfer.
-The thought is that there is greater acceptance among those using Bitcoin than with traditional payments institutions plus anonymity and the lack of the red-tape regulations that have already troubled the cannabis industry.
-However, those within the cannabis industry note the main issues revolve around getting those within the industry like vendors, customers, employees and others to accept this new type of currency.
+The thought is that there is greater acceptance among those using Bitcoin than with traditional payments institutions; plus anonymity and the lack of the red-tape regulations that have already troubled the cannabis industry.
+However, cannabis industry leaders note the main issues revolve around getting those within the industry to accept this currency.
 So far, there has not been real buy-in.

 The other issue is that the cryptocurrency industry in itself is struggling with its own payment issues.
 Because this digital currency is so often misunderstood in terms of what it is, how it works, and its applications, there are many myths that prevail, further hindering its acceptance.

 Additionally, the Handbook of Digital Currency notes other issues that can complicate cryptocurrency adoption for payments.
-Each country has its own specific rules about various local and foreign currencies, and many of these countries don’t even recognize cryptocurrency as valid.
-The lack of standardized rules and regulations prohibits the use of Bitcoin and other altcoins around the world, making it problematic as a valid payment solution.
+Each country has its own specific rules about various local and foreign currencies; many of these countries don’t even recognize cryptocurrency as valid.
+The lack of standardized rules and regulations prohibits the use of Bitcoin around the world.
+Consequently, it becomes problematic as a valid payment solution.

 Coindesk shared other issues that make it difficult to use cryptocurrency like Bitcoin for payments.
-These issues include double spending, the forced centralization of this currency, increased reactionary regulatory pressure around the world, and poor mobile platform support.
-The last issue is absolutely critical to address since more consumers and businesses are growing accustomed to handling payments through their smartphone.
+These issues include double spending, the forced centralization, increased reactionary regulatory pressure, and poor mobile platform support.
+The last issue is absolutely critical to address since more consumers and businesses are receiving mobile payment.

 However, there is quite a bit of hope that cryptocurrency may prevail and work past its current payment issues.
 Enough interest is there that National Science Foundation, a U.S. government agency, is pouring $3 million into grant funding for three universities to conduct a wide range of research directed at understanding how cryptocurrencies can be used.
-Financial institutions and venture capitalists are also putting money into exploring how Bitcoin and other alt coins, as well as the general ledger known as blockchain that underpins cryptocurrency, can be used for payments and other applications.
-At this point, only time will be able to tell if the cryptocurrency industry will work past its issues and offer an alternative platform for payments.
+Financial institutions and venture capitalists are also investing into exploring how Bitcoin can be used for payments and other applications.
+At this point, time will tell if cryptocurrency will work past its issues and offer an alternative platform for payments.

 This is especially true if a freelancer resides in a developing country and is seeking to develop outsource relationships with companies in the U.S. or Europe.
 Unlike Western freelancers who have access to bank accounts, debit and credit cards, and services like PayPal, these other international freelancers may not have anything similar that they can use to accept payments.